-Key Risk Management Oversight Function Board Sets the risk appetite for the Company which is reviewed on a quarterly basis upon advice from the Audit and Risk Committee.
+Key Risk Management Oversight Functions Board Sets the risk appetite for the Company which is reviewed on a quarterly basis upon advice from the Audit & Risk Committee.
 Reviews the Company's risk management framework at least annually to satisfy itself that it continues to operate as intended and that the Company is operating with due regard to the risk appetite set by the Board.
 Reviews, approves and monitors the Company's risk management systems, including internal compliance and control mechanisms.
 Approves and monitors the systems and policies to ensure integrity of budgets, financial statements and other reporting.
-Chief Executive Officer and Chief Financial Officer Provides a declaration to the Board regarding the half-year and full-year financial statements.
-Assesses and provides assurance to the Board that the Company's financial and non-financial risk management and internal control systems are operating effectively in all material respects.
+Chief Executive Officer and Chief Financial Officer The CEO and CFO provide a written declaration to the Board in relation to the Company's financial reporting processes for the full and half year reporting periods.
+Assurance Assess and provide assurance to the Board that the Company's financial and non-financial risk management and internal control systems are operating effectively in all material respects.
 Audit & Risk Committee Reviews and assesses the Company's processes which ensure the integrity of financial statements and reporting, and associated compliance with legal and regulatory requirements, including Accounting Standards.
 Reviews the qualifications, independence, performance and remuneration of, and relationship with, the Company's external auditors.
 Reviews and monitors related party transactions involving directors of the Company.
 Oversees the internal controls, assurance, policies and procedures which the Company uses to identify and manage non-financial risks.
 Reports any material risk issues to the Board.
 Management Implements and maintains risk management and internal control systems and reports any material risk issues to the Risk Coordinator.
 Contributes to a Quarterly Risk Report setting out key risks, controls, actions and processes implemented to mitigate these risks, the status of steps to address any risk issues and early indicators, trends and emerging risks.
 Reports to the Board on the adequacy of the systems and processes in place to manage material business risks.
-Has established a Langer Heinrich Mine Restart Steering Committee (with Mr Peter Watson as Chair) which provides assurance to the Board on matters associated with the restart of Langer Heinrich Mine including identifying and monitoring risks.
+The role of the Langer Heinrich Mine Restart Steering Committee (with Mr Peter Watson as Chair) has now ceased as the Company has moved into operations.
+An Executive Committee at the Langer Heinrich Mine has been constituted to oversee operational matters.